intellee/blog.diffense.co.kr/_posts/2020-03-26-SearchIndexer.md

 ### Patch Diffing

-The analysis environment was Windows7 x86 in that it had a small size of updated file and enabled intuitive diffing.
+The analysis environment was Windows7 x86 in that it had a small size of the updated file and easy to identified the spot differences.
 We downloaded both patched and unpatched versions of this module.

-For win7 x86 :

-- patched version (January Patch Tuesday) : KB4534314
-- patched version (February Patch Tuesday) : KB4537813

-They can be downloaded from Microsoft Update Catalog[^2]
+They can be downloaded from Microsoft Update Catalog :

+- unpatched version (July, 2019) : KB4534314[^2]
+- patched version (Feb, 2020) : KB4537813[^3]

 We started with a BinDiff of the binaries modified by the patch (in this case there is only one: searchindexer.exe)